AscensionGameDev/Intersect-Documentation/src/content/docs/en-US/design/spells.md

 - *Name*: Gives a name to the spell.
 - *Folder*: Clicking on the X next to this field allows you to create a folder for spell organization.
 - *Type*: Sets a type of spell.
 Please go [here](#spell-types) for more information on spell types.
 - *Icon*: Allows you to set an icon to the clients spell slot.
-Icons are located in your clients sub folder `resources\spells`.
+Icons are located in your clients sub folder `resources/spells`.
 - *Desc*: Allows you to add a description to your spell.
 - *Bound*: Toggling this will make your spell bound to a character which disables the character from unlearning it.
 - *Sprite Cast Anim*: You can select a sprite cast animation here.
 The sprite needs to be located in your clients `resources/entities` folder and they must be in `.png` format with the naming convention, `spritename_cast_customname.png`.
 This option will override the engine default sprite animation named, `spritename_cast.png`.